joelvarghese6/joelvarghese6/README.md

 I am a coder who loves to think solutions out of thin air.
 I enjoy learning about and working on Blockchain technology.I also have a knack for competitive coding and Open Source.

-### Honors & Awards 🏅
+### Proud Projects 🏅

-- Runner up for the Monacode hackathon in 2023
+- Cricket Bet Bot
+- Sweeper API

 ### Languages I use to talk to computer 🤔